Alejandro De Aza: Florida Marlins

-In 2005, De Aza batted .286 with 34 stolen bases and 75 runs scored while playing for the Jupiter Hammerheads of the Class A-Advanced Florida State League.
-In 2006, De Aza batted .278 with 12 doubles, two triples, two home runs, 16 RBI and 27 stolen bases at Double-A.
+In 2005, De Aza batted .286 with 34 stolen bases and 75 runs scored while playing for the Jupiter Hammerheads of the High–A Florida State League.
+In 2006, De Aza batted .278 with 12 doubles, two triples, two home runs, 16 RBI and 27 stolen bases at the Double-A Carolina Mudcats.

 On March 28, 2007, De Aza was named the starting center fielder for the Marlins, beating out Reggie Abercrombie, Eric Reed, and Alex Sánchez in what was seen as a surprise.
 In 2007, he batted .303 (10-for-33) in nine games for the Marlins before going on the disabled list on April 16 with a right ankle sprain; an MRI in mid-May revealed that his ankle had a hairline fracture.
 The fractured ankle required surgery and De Aza was placed on the disabled list for the 2007 season.
 De Aza was called up by the Florida Marlins in May 2009.